cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/filesystem.rst.txt

 .. warning::

-   Projects configured for GDPR data are marked with the ``AUDIT``.
+   Projects configured for GDPR data are marked with the ``-AUDIT`` suffix.
 NEVER work on GDPR data in your home folder or in non-AUDIT projects!

-Projects folder contain four sub-folders, namely
+Projects folder always contain the following four sub-folders:

 -  ``/projects/<project-name>/people``